ABY – MIDI Controlled TRS ABY Box

 Button Control

-The button on the top is for easy setup and testing as well as for visual feedback.
+The button on the top is for easy setup and testing, as well as for visual feedback.
 When it lights up green, A ist connected to IN/OUT.
 When it lights up red, B is connectes to IN/OUT.
 With both connected it lights up orange.

 Presets

-Setting up a preset is as easy as it can get.
-Set the ABY how you like it using the switch.
+Set the ABY to the desired state using the switch.
 Hold the switch until it flashes.
 Send the PC command to which you want the setting to be saved.
 Done.
-Or, if you have a MIDI interface on your PC, use the WebMIDI Interface to set up presets.

 Commands